saidaltindis/RefineTex/README.md

 <img src="./method.png">

 The overall framework.
 We introduce a deformable convolution-based refinement module where offsets are learned via an attention-based deep network Xu et. al. 2021.
-TThis framework can handle the challenges of mapping unaligned spatially diverse input images into fixed parametric uv coordinates.
+This framework can handle the challenges of mapping unaligned spatially diverse input images into fixed parametric uv coordinates.

 ## Results
 <table>